tdwg/website/content/pages/community/osr/phenology/index.md

 ## Get Involved

-Email conveners Jenn Yost and Katie Pearson to participate, contribute, and/or join our listserv.
-To contribute or comment on our developing standards, visit our GitHub repository: [Links coming -- *Editor 2021-10-18*]
+Email conveners [Jenn Yost](mailto:jyost@calpoly.edu) and [Katie Pearson](mailto:kdpearso@calpoly.edu) to participate, contribute, and/or [join our listserv](http://lists.tdwg.org/mailman/listinfo/phenology).
+To contribute or comment on our developing standards, visit and "Watch" our [GitHub repository](https://github.com/tdwg/phenology).

 ## Resources